By Saj Haji, Senior Recruitment Advisor

 This more ad hoc structure plays into an agency recruiter having the luxury of picking and choosing a vacancy they wish to work on, with the option of walking away if it doesn’t look like it’s going to pan out.

 The RPO Difference

 The situation is very different when it comes to RPO firms, where the level of engagement and commitment from the client is much higher.
-Recruiters are dedicated to hiring for one organization, meaning that while an agency recruiter can select which vacancies to fill at which companies, an RPO recruiter must keep working until the requisition is filled, regardless of how challenging the circumstances may be.
-Above all, there are various key metrics that need to be closely monitored such as time to hire, cost per hire, source of hire, customer satisfaction and retention levels all pre-defined in SLAs from the client.
+Recruiters are dedicated to hiring for one organization.
+So, while a staffing agency recruiter can select which vacancies to fill at which companies, an RPO recruiter must keep working until the requisition is filled, regardless of how challenging the circumstances may be.
+Above all, various metrics – all predefined in client agreements – must be closely monitored, such as time-to-hire, cost-per-hire, source-of-hire, customer satisfaction, and retention levels.

 This singular focus assures that RPO recruiters will know the ins and outs of each one of their clients to a degree that is simply impossible for an agency recruiter.
 By the time RPO recruiters submit candidates to clients for consideration, they are expected to have undergone a much more rigorous and specialized vetting process than what would be done via a staffing agency.